 HSE Position on Whole Body Vibration in Boats and Current Exemptions

 Back injury and pain related to driving activities (on land or water) is often associated with exposures to whole-body vibration.
-However, the cause of back pain in driving tasks may not been vibration exposure, but issues such as poor posture or manual handling, which can be aggravated by vibration exposure.
+However, the cause of back pain in driving tasks may not have been vibration exposure, but issues such as poor posture or manual handling, which can be aggravated by vibration exposure.

 Traveling in small fast boats produces a particularly hazardous environment for back injury where, due to the high level repeated impacts, whole-body vibration is probably the dominant cause of injury.
-The Health and Safety at Work ect Act 1974 requires that employers "ensure, so far as is reasonable practicable, the health, safety and welfare at work of all his employees" and this is reinforced by the Control of Vibration at Work Regulations 2005 which introduced specific action and limit values for daily vibration exposure.
+The Health and Safety at Work etc Act 1974 requires that employers "ensure, so far as is reasonable practicable, the health, safety and welfare at work of all his employees" and this is reinforced by the Control of Vibration at Work Regulations 2005 which introduced specific action and limit values for daily vibration exposure.

 Due to the high impact nature of the vibration exposure, the A(8) exposure and limit values in the Regulations are not particularly useful to quantify the likely risk from vibration exposure in small fast boats and alternative means have been suggested by operators and seating suppliers to attempt to better quantify the risk.
 Some operators of small fast boats have applied for, and been granted, exemptions from the limit value of the regulations but these are subject to continual review.